kernelflood/ddos2track/README.md

 With this tool you can block HTTP Flood Attacks and analyze them with a honeypot.

+THE TOOL SEND YOU AN ADVERTISING EMAIL AFTER DETECT A DDOS ATTACK!

 First start the honeypot server (tools/analyze/logger.py).